 PGH Bricks conducts extensive testing of different wall constructions and a large number of acoustic solutions are available to suit your construction.
 It is important to recognize that bricks from different manufacturers and manufactured in different plants give different results.

-The National Construction Code (NCC) requires that walls separating sole-occupancy units in Class 1, 2 and 3 buildings are required to have an Rw + Ctr of not less than 50.
+The Building Code of Australia (BCA) requires that walls separating sole-occupancy units in Class 1, 2 and 3 buildings are required to have an Rw + Ctr of not less than 50.